chubchenko/mailgun-tracking/README.md

   config.api_key = 'key-qblubkqnkdn4lfes5oscf57ryllaia42'
   config.endpoint = '/mailgun'

-  config.notifier.subscribe(:bounced, Bounced.new)
+  config.on 'bounced', Bounced.new

-  config.notifier.all do |payload|
+  config.all do |payload|
     # Handle all event types.
   end
 end